kjarrio/awesome-portable-app-collections/README.md

 # Awesome Portable App Collections [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-> Curated List of sites with collection o portable apps and catalogs of portable apps and other useful freeware utilities.
-I've also included lauchers, and some extra resources.
+> Curated List of sites with launchers , collections, catalogs and lists of portable and freeware apps.
+There are also standalone launchers if you want to build and customize your own collection and extra resources.

 ## Contents